isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2212.md

 ---
-title: Microsoft Dynamics 365 Business Central with Mobile Add-on for Wholesale Trade Version 18-3.01 - Cloud Solution Package-Basic with Addon
+title: cuteOffice ERP Version 2.0 - cuteOffice HRM Suite up to 50 Users
 permalink: /productivity-solutions-grant/solutionrepo/solution2212
 ---

 ### Description

-- Microsoft Dynamics 365 Business Central base Finance and Supply Chain Management (Inventory, Sales and Purchase)
-- Mobile Addon (Document Approval - PR, PO, Sales Quote, Sales Order)
-- Predefined Setup and Implementation
+cuteOffice ERP software helps to streamline the entire company operations starting from human resource data management, electronic leave forms, time attendance (including geo-punch using Mobile Apps), work planning and scheduling and one click payroll processing.

+The procurement control, inventory management, sales, enquiry and quotation management, all the way to accounting are also available in the ERP but not included in this workforce optimiser package.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DynamicSolutions20200274_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/CutechInfocomm20200803_Desensitised_Annex_3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria